-To combat this lack of agility, financial organizations of all sizes are utilizing Robotic Process Automation (RPA), Artificial Intelligence (AI), and smart analytics to augment their human workers and automate business processes from start to finish.
-They are moving to a blended Digital Workforce.
+To combat this lack of agility, financial organizations of all sizes are using Robotic Process Automation (RPA), artificial intelligence (AI), and smart analytics to augment their human workers and automate business processes from start to finish.
+They're moving to a blended technology approach, such as the Automation Anywhere Digital Workforce.

 Automation is transforming finance

 When combined with AI and analytics, RPA gives real-time visibility into how different systems are performing.
-It can predict order backlogs and speed up month-end reporting.
-It can also optimize the use of data to keep up with customer expectations and improve the efficiency of internal operations.
-Hence why up to 25% of banking processes are likely to be automated in the next few years.
+It can predict order backlogs and accelerate month-end reporting.
+It can also optimize the use of data to keep up with customer expectations and improve the efficiency of internal operations — hence, why up to 25% of banking processes are likely to be automated within the next few years.

-By automating previously manual processes, finance teams have more time to focus on high-value tasks.
+Automating previously manual processes gives finance teams more time to focus on high-value tasks.
 It also dramatically reduces operating costs, eliminates the risk of human error, and helps ensure regulatory compliance.
-To capitalize on this, CFOs are focusing on how they can scale automation and build the right skillsets.
+To capitalize on this, chief financial officers are focusing on how they can scale automation and build the right skill sets.

 How to scale RPA

 Here’s a real-life example of how to scale RPA successfully: In 2016, the information and communication technologies (ICT) department within Synergy, Australia’s leading energy generator and installer, began its RPA journey with Automation Anywhere using bots to automate complex billing processes in finance.
 It started with a pilot to prove Automation Anywhere could successfully interact with Synergy’s core systems, particularly SAP enterprise resource planning (ERP).

 All objectives were dramatically exceeded, and today Synergy has more than 280 bots in production, expanding its RPA capability into sales, ICT and human resources functions.
 Overall, the initiative with Automation Anywhere streamlined billing, streamlined the payment process, reduced debt, secured savings, and decreased outsourcing costs.